Duration

 It’s never been a better time to enroll in a modular course from Galway Business School!

-This is a highly practical module that will introduce you to key concepts of quantitative methods and quantitative research.
+The Quantitative Methods course is a highly practical module.
+The course will introduce you to key concepts of quantitative methods and quantitative research.
 You’ll acquire an understanding of the most common quantitative methods you’re likely to use or come across in business applications.

 One semester